For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Where possible, MASQ volunteers and maintainers will remove posts by users that are visibly sharing such things as user email addresses or wallet addresses - ultimately it is the responsibility of the user to have discretion on these third-party platforms.

-MASQ protocol's peer networking services available across the MASQ Network have no central entity or service provider.
-MASQ Node (MASQ Core) networking software itself is modelled as a peer client-to-server networking communications protocol, with all transmitted data under encryption - any transactions, transfer of value, incentive modelling or exchange for bandwidth are made directly between each user to other anonymous peers entirely.
+MASQ software and peer networking services available across the MASQ Network protocol has no central entity or service provider.
+MASQ Node networking software itself is modelled as a peer client-to-server networking communications protocol, with all transmitted data under encryption - any transactions, transfer of value, incentive modelling or exchange for bandwidth are made directly between each user to other anonymous peers entirely, facilitated by the the permissionless nature of the MASQ utility token.

-Therefore, users must be aware that MASQ does not facilitate payments for bandwidth or routing services directly, nor provides any guarantee of user services, latency, uptime or reliability, as outlined in the software License found on GitHub.
+Therefore, users must be aware that we do not facilitate payments for bandwidth or routing services directly, nor provides any guarantee of user services, latency, uptime or reliability, as outlined here and in the software License found on GitHub.

-MASQ does facilitate an optional subscription service for Premium features within the software apps, which allows users to access broader User Interface (UI) options, enhanced User Experience and utility token airdrops by way of a user defined wallet.
-This is not required to use MASQ Network, and are front-end and convenience enhancements only.
+MASQ does facilitate a subscription service for Premium features, which allows users to access broader User Interface (UI) options, enhanced User Experience and utility token airdrops by way of a user defined wallet (this is not required to use MASQ Network, and are visual convenience enhancements only).

 Last updated